kottans/frontend/README.md

 ### Progress Reports

 We would like to know the progress of students along the way.
-We kindly ask you to post about you progress (finished tasks) in students chat.
+We kindly ask you to post about your progress (finished tasks) in students chat.

  ### Chats

 For your comfort we have created several telegram-chats:

 1. [FE Students | Kottans](https://t.me/joinchat/DmX0JBHVkEhV1us2HdMmpA) - chat for students, where you can discuss anything related to the current course
-1. [FE Questionarium | Kottans](https://t.me/joinchat/DmX0JAl-mh5W0jrWli8Ycw) - if you need a help of one of the mentors, or maybe from all of them, you can ask there
+1. [FE Questionarium | Kottans](https://t.me/joinchat/DmX0JAl-mh5W0jrWli8Ycw) - if you need help of one of the mentors, or maybe from all of them, you can ask there
 1. [Kottans Radio](https://t.me/radio_kottans) - our channel with useful links and awesome articles ;)

 ### Questions?